 An individual can claim benefits between the ages of 62 and 70, and a spouse can claim spousal benefits between age 62 and what the Social Security Administration calls full retirement age (FRA).
 Part of the difficulty in determining the best age to claim is that it depends on individual circumstances.

 What is not particularly helpful is the way that the SSA currently describes the options in your Social Security statement.

 Many people take their benefits at the first opportunity, age 62.
 Very few wait until age 70.
-A recent report from the Bipartisan Policy Center recommends relabeling these options on the Social Security statement to help people better understand how their choices will affect their retirement future.
+A report from the Bipartisan Policy Center recommends relabeling these options on the Social Security statement to help people better understand how their choices will affect their retirement future.

-Second, the BPC recommends calling benefits at age 70 the “maximum benefits age.”
+Second, the center recommends calling benefits at age 70 the “maximum benefits age.”
 People who delay claiming beyond age 70 will get no additional increase in benefits.
 So, it makes no sense to wait to claim beyond 70.